cbeck88/Wesnoth_MCLP_AI/README.md

 Wesnoth_MCLP_AI
 ===============

 An AI project for wesnoth.
 Intended to be installed to /src/ai/, the only core file being modified is registry.cpp.
-You must also have the lp_solve_5.5_dev library, which is statically linked.

 The idea is that the AI should evaluate the quality of a hypothetical position by running monte carlo simulations.
 During these monte carlo simulations, all parties will be controlled by an efficient and aggressive AI, which seeks